muhammedaksam/sipay-node/scripts/README.md

 # Scripts

-This directory contains utility scripts for the ayyildiz-node project.
+This directory contains utility scripts for the sipay-node project.

 ## Version Helper (`version-helper.ts`)

-A TypeScript utility script that automatically updates version numbers across multiple files in the project.
+A TypeScript utility script that automatically updates version numbers across multiple files in the project and maintains Context7 documentation versioning.

 ### Files Updated

 The script updates the version in the following files:

 - `package.json` - Main package version
-- `src/VersionInfo.ts` - Static version constants (MAJOR, MINOR, PATCH)
-- `src/__tests__/VersionInfo.test.ts` - Test expectations for version values
+- `context7.json` - Context7 configuration with version history for documentation

+### Context7 Integration

+When updating versions, the script automatically:

+- Adds the current version to the `previousVersions` array in `context7.json`
+- Maintains the 5 most recent versions for Context7 documentation
+- Helps developers access different API versions through Context7

 ### Usage